NordicHPC/sonar/doc/NEW-FORMAT.md

 specification](https://jsonapi.org/format/#document-structure).
 It generally does not incorporate many size optimizations.

-It's not a goal to have completely normalized data; redundancies are desirable in some cases to make data self-describing.
+It is not a goal to have completely normalized data; redundancies are desirable in some cases to make data self-describing.
+Redundancies within a data packet must always be consistent, for example, if the time of a sample is represented multiple times in the packet, the value must be the same in all cases.

-In a serialization format that allows fields to be omitted, all fields except union fields will have default values, which are zero, empty string, false, the empty object, or the empty array.
-A union field must have exactly one member present.
+In a serialization format (such as JSON) that allows fields to be omitted, all fields except union fields will have default values, which are zero, empty string, false, the empty object, or the empty array.
+A non-omitted union field must have exactly one member present.

 Field values are constrained by data types described below, and sometimes by additional constraints described in prose.
 Primitive types are as they are in Go: 64-bit integers and